shihan-ma/BioMime/README.md

 ```
 Make sure you have the file containing MUAPs in the format of [num, nrow, ncol, ntime] and set the argument `--data_path`.
 Examples of MUAP files will be provided in the future.

+We also allow users to generate dynamic MUAPs during a realistic forearm movement defined by a musculoskeletal model.
+Download [ARMS_Wrist_Hand_Model_4.3.zip](https://drive.google.com/drive/folders/17Z2QH5NNaIv9p4iDq8HqytFaYk9Qnv2C?usp=sharing) and unzip it under `MSK/models/.`
+The OpenSim model is `Hand_Wrist_Model_for_development.osim` developed by DC McFarland, et al., A musculoskeletal model of the hand and wrist capable of simulating functional tasks.
+IEEE Transactions on Biomed.
+Eng.
+(2022).

+Download [poses.csv](https://drive.google.com/drive/folders/17Z2QH5NNaIv9p4iDq8HqytFaYk9Qnv2C?usp=sharing) and unzip it under `MSK/.`.
+This file predefines six poses, including open hand ('open' or 'default'), grasp ('grasp'), wrist flexion ('flex'), wrist extension ('ext'), radial deviation ('rdev'), and ulnar deviation ('udev).
+Define your own movement by setting `fs`, `poses`, and `durations` in `prepare_params.py`

+`ms_labels` should be defined in `generate.py`, which represents the muscle labels of each MU, i.e., which muscle it belongs to.

 ## Licenses
 This repository is released under the GNU General Public License v3.0.